 Make Devil’s Point a Bathing Water

-As a keen wild-swimmer, I love taking a tip at Devil’s Point.
+As a keen wild-swimmer, I love Devil’s Point.
 The views are breath-taking and since the pandemic Devil’s Point and Firestone Bay have become even more popular.
-But at the moment we don’t have the peace of mind that the water is clean for our swimmers, kayakers and paddleboarders.
-Unfortunately, rivers and seas across the country are being polluted by regular discharge of raw sewage, so we need water testing at Devil’s Point now more than ever.
+But unfortunately, rivers and seas across the country are being polluted by regular discharge of raw sewage, so we need water testing at Devil’s Point now more than ever.

 I joined the Environment Agency to take the first water sample at Devil’s Point in May of 2022, the first step in the application process.

 Later that month, we took another step forward as I started the recruitment of volunteers to help count the number of people on the beach, swimming in the bay, kayaking or paddle boarding – another requirement to make the bathing water application.

 June 2022: Counting beach users, with the help of 100 volunteers

 I recruited nearly 100 local people to help me count swimmers at Devil’s Point throughout June, delivering a month’s-worth of data required by the Government as part of the bathing water application.
 We counted a whopping 6,500 swimmers and other water users.
 Thank you to everyone who got stuck in!

 In October, the campaign reached a key milestone, after an official application was submitted to the Department of Environment, Food and Rural Affairs.